Changes to child arrangements between separated parents because of Coronavirus can put huge strain on already fragile relationships.

 1. BE HEALTHY.

-Comply with local guidelines and model good behavior for your children with intensive hand washing, wiping down surfaces and other objects that are frequently touched, and maintaining social distancing.
+Comply with local guidelines and model good behaviour for your children with intensive hand washing, wiping down surfaces and other objects that are frequently touched, and maintaining social distancing.
 This also means BE INFORMED.
 Stay in touch with the most reliable media sources and avoid the rumour mill on social media.

 2. BE MINDFUL.